UK retakes control of nuclear weapons contract from Lockheed Martin, Serco group

-LONDON (Reuters) - Britain’s defence ministry will take back direct control of the operation and development of the country’s nuclear weapons from a consortium of Lockheed Martin, Serco and Jacobs Engineering in June 2021, it said on Monday.
+LONDON (Reuters) - Britain's defence ministry will take back direct control of the operation and development of the country's nuclear weapons from a consortium of Lockheed Martin LMT.N, Serco SRP.L and Jacobs Engineering J.N in June 2021, it said on Monday.

 Operation of the Atomic Weapons Establishment, which maintains the warheads for the Trident submarine-based nuclear deterrent, was awarded to the AWE Management consortium in 1999 under a 25-year contract.